engineegr/rollUpIt.lnx/wiki/md/linux.md/git.md

     5. To track a remote branch we need to checkout it from a remote rep: so that by default our local *master* branch is pointed to remote *origin/master*.
 Also we can redirect a local branch to track another remote branch: `git checkout -b [branch] [remotename]/[branch]`

     6. To delete a remote branch: `git push origin :develop`
+    7. To clone a specific remote branch: `git clone --single-branch --branch <branchname> <remote-repo>`
+    8. To show local branches and connected to them branches: `git remote show origin`
+    9. To stash all the local changes: `git reset --hard`

 5. ##### How to fetch a specific folder only?